Iberdrola Targets 90GW of Renewables by 2030

 In 2019, 30 GW of the company’s 32 GW renewables portfolio was hydro (13 GW) and onshore wind (17 GW).
 By 2025 solar will balloon to 15 GW alongside 14 GW of hydro and 26 GW of onshore wind as the company diversifies and improves its generation profile in the process.

-Iberdrola's global renewables pipeline.
-(Credit: Iberdrola)
+Iberdrola's global renewables pipeline (Credit: Iberdrola)

 Iberdrola stretches renewable ambitions beyond power sector rivals

-According to Galán, 60 percent of the projects required to hit that 2025 capacity target are already secured.
+According to Galán, 60 percent of the projects required to hit that 2025 capacity target has already been secured.

 At Thursday's event, Galán also revealed that the company was raising its 2022 guidance for net profit.
 While the company expects lower demand and lower allowed returns for its network businesses to make a mark, this will be offset by lower interest rates, efficiency gains and the benefits reaped from its accelerated investments.